Last updated: August 2022 Review Date: August 2023

 3.4 Students are responsible for reporting extenuating circumstances within the assessment period/ semester of the assessments affected and by the submission date.
 Students are responsible for complying with the deadline(s) relevant to the assessment being claimed for.
 The Extenuating Circumstances submission deadlines are published at the beginning for the academic year across all Faculties and will be set for each assessment period or semester for Undergraduate and Postgraduate students.
 The deadlines allow for timely submission of outcomes to the relevant University Examination Board.

 3.5 Students are responsible for ensuring that all relevant information and supporting documentary evidence is submitted with the Extenuating Circumstances claim.
 Students should be aware that an Extenuating Circumstances claim can only be considered once the fully completed form and relevant supporting evidence has been submitted.
+A claim without supporting third party evidence will be rejected.

 3.6 Normally, late submission of a claim for extenuating circumstances will not be accepted.
 However, it is recognised that there may be cases where a student is unable to submit a claim for Extenuating Circumstances within the normal time period (e.g. emergency in-patient hospital treatment).
 In this case the student can submit a claim within one semester/ assessment period after the initial deadline and will need to provide evidence as to why the claim is late.